levoxtrip/PKB/docs/topics/strive.md

 Your actions gonna make your dreams come true.

+### Procrastination
+If procrastinating, you have 2 ways to solve it: Make the pain of inaction > Pain of action Make the pleasure of action > Pleasure of inaction

 ### Reflections
 - What can I do now to improve my situation?
 - If not now when?